akowalz/wiki_crawl/README.md

 The algorithm is basically as follows:

-* Are we on 'Philosophy'?
-    => We're done!
-Return the list of pages visited so far
+* **Are we on 'Philosophy'?** We're done!
+Return the list of pages visited so far.

-* Have we been here before?
-    => We're stuck in a loop!
-Return the list of pages visisted so far
+* **Have we been here before?** We're stuck in a loop!
+Return the list of pages visisted so far.

-* Otherwise, keep crawling!
-Recur on the first link on this page, adding the current page to list of pages visited so far.
+* **Otherwise, keep crawling!** Recur on the first link on this page, adding the current page to list of pages visited so far.

 Here's an example of the algorithm in action, it manipules the aforementioned `Wiki` objects.